#righttothefuture

 second Decision of the supreme Court

-Expected in the first half of 2024
+Expected in the second half of 2024

 Complaint to the constitutional court